Shadi-Sadie/Coursera-DataScience/Reproducible Research/Project 1-Week 2/Reproducible-Research-Project-1.md

 stepdata$steps<-replace(stepdata$steps, is.na(stepdata$steps), meansteps)
 ```

-checkin if the new dataset have missing values
+Finally, I check if the new dataset have missing values

 ``` r
 sum(is.na(stepdata$steps))